cakephp/docs/en/tutorials-and-examples/cms/authentication.rst

         parent::initialize();
         $this->loadComponent('RequestHandler');
         $this->loadComponent('Flash');

-        // add this like to check authentication result and lock your site
+        // Add this line to check authentication result and lock your site
         $this->loadComponent('Authentication.Authentication');

 Now, on every request, the AuthenticationMiddleware will inspect